berkererol/grab/README.md

 !["Screenshot of Menu Page."](https://github.com/berkererol/grab/blob/master/docs/menu_page.gif)

+You can actually visit our application on https://grab-food-ordering.herokuapp.com/ .

 ## Statement
 GRAB facilitates food ordering experience by allowing a user to place an order online and recieve a text message when their order is ready for pick up from the restaurant.